royvandongen/annoying-phishing-tests/README.md

 filters.txt (all headers, texts and other match criteria which you can filter on)

 source/$vendor$/ (example mails with their headers if available)

+Bonuscredits to the person which adds a default forwarding rule to their security officer with subject "Stop wasting my time"